 9.3) Place tubes in diurnal incubator and allow them to acclimate to the temperature the alga was grown at for 30 min.

-9.4) Before removing the microtiter plate from the incubator ensure that light penetration into the dark acclimated wells is limited by covering the plate with aluminum foil (or similar), only remove the foil when activiy transferring culture from the wells to the dilution tubes (step 9.5-9.7).
+9.4) Before removing the microtiter plate from the incubator ensure that light penetration into the dark acclimated wells is limited by covering the plate with aluminum foil (or similar), only remove the foil while actively transferring culture from the wells to the dilution tubes (step 9.5-9.7).

 9.5) Aseptically mix the first microtiter plate well (well B2) with a wide mouth pipette tip by slowly pipetting up and down.